ivancintron/ivancintron-webpage/content/about.md

 ### Why this website?
 I wanted to learn more about personal computers and how they work and also have a place to host any creative ideas and share things that I find interesting.
-Im using this a learning tool as well as a place to express myself online!
+I'm using this as a learning tool as well as a place to express myself online!

 </div>